Everything Student-Designed, Everything Student-Written, Everything Israel

 Negotiating Israel-Palestian Peace

 W 11:20 AM - 2:10 PM

-This senior capstone provides students with a deeper understanding of the problems that have confounded the Israeli-Palestinian peace process, in particular the "final status" issues: borders, Jerusalem, refugees, and security.
+This course provides students with a deeper understanding of the problems that have confounded the Israeli-Palestinian peace process, in particular the "final status" issues: borders, Jerusalem, refugees, and security.
 Students focus on the contested narratives; the relevant political actors; and the key international, regional, and internal events that have shaped the dispute.
-As well, previous rounds of negotiations are reviewed in order to analyze what went wrong.
+Previous rounds of negotiations are also reviewed in order to analyze what went wrong.
 Students then partake in a simulation in which they attempt to constructively address the final status issues as well as other sticking points, such as settlements and terrorism, in Israeli-Palestinian peacemaking.

 HIST-245.001 with Professor Lauren Strauss